wonsunahn/CS1632_BeanCounter/README.md

 this doesn't work, you may have to do some digging to find out exactly in which situation the failure occurred within JPF.
 You may do this by adding more information to the failString.
 The BeanCounterLogicImpl.toString() method may come in handy to get the string representation of the machine.
-But to make this work, you need to change the "fmt.format("%n");" statement to "fmt.format("\n");" within that method (it's just a glitch inside JPF, nothing more nothing less).

 Sometimes there are situations where JUnit emits a failure but the failure did not come from an assertion, meaning the failString is not printed and just the